Post Paroxetine or HOW NOT TO ENCOURAGE YOUR OWN SELF-DESTRUCTION

 It is normal to feel hesitant, anxious or even afraid to make the step or leap to finding help, but fear can be overcome, something to which I hope this text my contribute.
 So, even if you’re hesitant, distrustful, anxious or whatever, if your condition stops you from being able to function, if it sabotages your work, your friendships, your social life, your sexual life or something else on a regular basis, find help, please.
 You will not regret it.
 Your loved ones will be grateful and relieved.

 It is one thing to be hesitant about finding help, to be distrustful, or to feel it might not work.
-However, it is an entirely different thing to forego looking for serious help entirely and content with looking solely to those closest to you to ‘save’ you every time you need saving.
+However, it is an entirely different thing to forego looking for serious help entirely and be content with looking solely to those closest to you to ‘save’ you every time you need saving.
 I myself cannot say I got this far (though, I got close), but I do know people who seem to have reached this low point, this emotional cul-de-sac.
-Their emotional wellbeing seems to be entirely dependent on their friends’ validation, compassion, sympathy and consolation.
+Their emotional well-being seems to be entirely dependent on their friends’ validation, compassion, sympathy and consolation.
 Needless to say, their emotional condition is extremely unstable due to this.
 They are constantly angry and outraged about being ignored, neglected and hard done by.
 Self-pity seems to have become the basis of their entire self-perception.
-These people have reached a point where, to my mind, they are beyond sympathy, a point where their mental condition has been fully embraced with narcissism and solipsism as and endpoint.
+These people have reached a point where, to my mind, they are beyond sympathy, a point where their mental condition has been fully embraced with narcissism and solipsism as an endpoint.
 To people who have reached this point, people who by definition have lost the ability for introspection, I can merely say this:

 I am sorry for where you are mentally and emotionally.
 But cannot condone your attitude.
 I merely ask to leave your loved ones alone.
 You are hurting them.
 You are emotionally abusing and blackmailing them.
 If you truly are convinced that you are beyond saving and that no amount of therapy or medical treatment could ever possibly save you, why would you condemn others to the same fate?
 You do not have the right to demand that people around you sacrifice their own mental health so you can enjoy the occasional moment of warmth.
 Please, leave people alone, they deserve better than being treated as blood bags.